 Now, simply tap on the app that you wish to prevent from using mobile internet in the background.
 I chose Facebook as it consumes most of my internet (7.05MBytes of which are consumed in the background.)
 Finally, choose the option “Restrict background data” and you are good to go.

 Please, note that some apps refresh using background data, like facebook notifications and messenger and hence, might not be able to refresh properly when you restrict background internet use.
 Don’t worry, though, those applications will return back to normal soon as you open them.

-Quick little tip before I finish this up.
-In the screen with the most data intensive applications, you can simply tap on the top right corner (3 dots) and disable all background internet activity at once.
+A quick little tip before I finish this up.
+In the screen with the most data-intensive applications, you can simply tap on the top right corner (3 dots) and disable all background internet activity at once.
 I don’t recommend it, though, as some of your apps might malfunction.